Serbia in the Middle Ages: Rise

 After the collapse of the Bulgaria in 1018, Duklja became a vassal of the Byzantine Empire, but soon after the death of emperor Romanos III Argyros in 1034, Stefan Vojislav rebelled against the Byzantines.
 However, the rebellion was extinguished in 1036 and Stefan Vojislav was captured and taken to Constantinople.
 The direct Byzantine rule in Serbia was restored and the new strategos of Serbia was general Theophilos Erotikos.
 Stefan Vojislav escaped from his captivity in 1037 or 1038, returned to Serbia by 1039, expelled Theophilos and then expanded the territory under his rule capturing Duklja and the "Illyiran Coast" (cities of Bar, Ulcinj and Scutari), which belonged to the Byzantine Theme of Dyrrhachium.
 He also began to attack and plunder the imperial ships on the Adriatic in the winter of 1039–1040.
 This prompted the next emperor, Michael IV the Paphlagonian (ruled 1034–1041), to send an expedition against Stefan Vojislav in the spring of 1040, under the command of eunuch Georgios Provatas.
 Provatas was heavily defeated: "arriving in the country and entering deep into the gorges, ravines and trackless lands, he lost his entire army, barely saving himself".

 This encouraged Stefan Vojislav who continued to expand the state and to provoke Byzantine allies.
 New emperor Constantine IX Monomachos (ruled 1042–1055) sent a new expedition in the fall of 1042.
 The army was dispatched immediately after the observation of the comet on 6 October 1042.
 Numbering 40,000 to 60,000 soldiers, the imperial army was headed by Michael, dux of Dyrrhachium.
 Michael was initially successful.
 He entered deeply into the Stefan Vojislav's state, amassing lots of "plunder and captives" and decided to return.
 However, Stefan Vojislav organized an ambush in the ravines of the Rumija mountain.
 The attack began when the Serbs buried the Byzantines under the massive storm of stones and arrows, throwing them from the mountains above, using all possible sorts of launching weapons.
 Michael managed to survive, but lost 40,000 soldiers and 7 strategos.
-By winning this combat, which became known as the Battle of Bar, Stefan Vojislav suppressed Byzantine rule in this part of the Balkans and solidified his position as the ruler of the unified Serbian state which, for the first time since the migration, encompassed four (out of five) historical principalities: Serbia (Raška, Duklja, Travunia, Zachlumia, and stretched between the rivers of Neretva and Bojana).
+By winning this combat, which became known as the Battle of Bar, Stefan Vojislav suppressed Byzantine rule in this part of the Balkans and solidified his position as the ruler of the unified Serbian state which, for the first time since the migration, encompassed four (out of five) historical principalities: Serbia (Duklja, Travunia, Zachlumia, and stretched between the rivers of Neretva and Bojana).
 However, Stefan Vojislav officially kept, albeit merely symbolical, vassal relation to the Byzantine Empire.